 This one is up to you.
 Like I said, I started out as a perfectionist, but as time went on, I eased up on myself.
 In the beginning, I didn't take on very much work because I liked to take my time on each request and stay relaxed and confident through the process.
 For me, this meant taking on anywhere from 5-8 commissions per month.
 I wasn't charging much, so that wasn't nearly enough to support me financially, but depending on your prices and your process, that could be too many or too little.
 Once again, it's up to you.
 As I got more comfortable with the process when my Etsy store was open, I was taking on custom work left and right because I had really limited myself to creating the type of art that was already in my shop; a type of art I was extremely skilled at, and could get done in a brief amount of time.
 At my busiest, I was taking on 5-8 custom requests per WEEK.
 This was a much better paycheck for me, but I still, to this day, never feel like I charged enough!

 Which brings me to my next area of discussion.......

 How the heck do you price a commission?

 After I got over the hump of doing things fo' free, I struggled with what to charge.
-There are so many things to take into consideration when working out your personal rate:
+And I never stopped struggling.
+There are just so many things to take into consideration when working out your personal rate: